nomemory/andreinc-site/_posts/2024-06-06-13-problems-with-logarithms.md

 Most of this collection comes from that process of experimentation.
 However, I want to be clear: math is a crowded room.
 While I derived these independently, I realized afterwards that several of them (especially `LG03`, `LG06`, and `LG10`) are mathematical "folklore"—classic identities that appear in Olympiad training and textbooks everywhere.
 I may have essentially reinvented the wheel, but it was a fun wheel to build.

-Others have specific roots I can trace: `LG04` relies on a concept often found online; `LG05` is my riff on a classic problem from the Romanian *Nastasescu & Nita* collection; and `LG08` generalizes a specific case ($a=10, b=e$) I once saw on YouTube.
+Others have specific roots I can trace: `LG04` relies on a concept often found online; `LG05` is my riff on a classic problem from the Romanian *Nastasescu & Nita* collection; and `LG08` generalizes a specific case ($$a=10, b=e$$) I once saw on YouTube.
 The rest are my own variations on these timeless themes.
+I did sign with my name the problems that I consider to be original enough.
+For the rest I did my best to include the source.

 ---